Brad Keselowski: 2013: Championship hangover

 Keselowski opened the 2013 season with four straight top-five finishes, including a fourth-place finish in the Daytona 500 despite being caught up in two crashes.
-He almost was on point to repeat what Dale Earnhardt had accomplished in 1995 – start off the season following his championship with five top-five finishes, but this attempt came to an end at the Auto Club 500, where he finished 24th after dealing with handling issues.
+He was almost on point to repeat what Dale Earnhardt had accomplished in 1995 – start off the season following his championship with five top-five finishes, but this attempt came to an end at the Auto Club 500, where he finished 24th after dealing with handling issues.
 He posted three more top-tens in the next three races before suffering a dropped cylinder in his engine towards the end of the Toyota Owners 400 at Richmond International Raceway that relegated him to a 33rd-place finish.
 From April–May 2013, Keselowski had one of his worst spring starts of a NASCAR season.

 At Talladega, Keselowski had a promising run.
 After a long red flag due to rain, Keselowski was entering the top ten.
 He drove his way up to contention to win after two crashes.
 On the last restart, Keselowski started on the low line.
-Because of a misunderstanding, Keselowski was not happy with the race winner David Ragan after he ended up in the fifteenth spot due to him being told to restart on the not preferred low line.
+Because of a misunderstanding, Keselowski was not happy with the race winner David Ragan after he ended up in the fifteenth spot due to him being told to restart on the not-preferred low line.
 Ragan lined up on the high side after making a pass on Keselowski under caution.
 Ragan used the lane and went on to win a race that is considered the biggest upset of 2013.

-After climbing out of his car, Keselowski gave a rant on Twitter accusing David Ragan of lining up improperly and NASCAR allowing a rule violation.
-Nobody agreed with him, and Keselowski got jeered by fans and media, which further made Keselowski frustrated.
-However, after looking at a video of the finish Keselowski realized that NASCAR was directing fairly, and that Ragan was fairly in his line; he apologized two days later.
+After climbing out of his car, Keselowski gave a rant on Twitter, accusing David Ragan of lining up improperly and NASCAR allowing a rule violation.
+Nobody agreed with him, and Keselowski got jeered by fans and media, which further made him frustrated.
+However, after looking at a video of the finish, Keselowski realized that NASCAR was directing fairly, and that Ragan was fairly in his line; he apologized two days later.